sacarlson/sacarlson.github.io/my_wallet/readme.md

 * Export secret keyset using QRcode to the Centaurus wallet android app.
 * TX Status of transaction and detailed error conditions if any, displayed at top of screen.
 * Balance of accountId in Lumens (XLM) at top of screen updated in realtime by stream link.
-* Generate, Send and recieve links to and from email or other sources to send transactions or prefunded accounts or links to submit request for funds from another account holders.
+* Generate, Send and recieve URL links to and from email or other sources to send transactions or to send prefunded accounts or links to submit request for funds from another account holder.
-* Advanced (section)
+* Advanced (section grouped tabs)
   * Change Network and page settings
      * Change URL address and port pointing to private/custom Horizon servers.
      * Change Network Passphrase for private/custom networks.